useblocks/needs-config-writer/docs/configuration.rst

        "needs_config_writer",
    ]

-   needscfg_use_hash = True
-   needscfg_overwrite = True
    needscfg_outpath = "${srcdir}/ubproject.toml"

-This configuration automatically updates the file in the source directory whenever configuration changes, useful during development.
+This configuration writes the file to the source directory, useful during development to keep configuration in version control.

 Full Configuration Export
 ~~~~~~~~~~~~~~~~~~~~~~~~~